 One of the most glaring digital media and entertainment trends is that an increasing number of players are retracting from video content aggregators in order to stream their content direct-to-the consumer.

-As per the Deloitte Insights, only 40% of consumers said that they are willing to provide personal information to receive advertising targeted to their interests.
-60% of the more digitally savvy Millennials would make the trade-off.
+As per Deloitte Insights, only 40% of consumers said that they are willing to provide personal information to receive advertising targeted to their interests.
+60% of the more digitally savvy millennials would make the trade-off.
 This may be due to a lack of trust or a lack of knowledge of how their personal information is ultimately leveraged.